-- 17.-(1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by ordinary resolution, or - (b) by a decision of the directors. - (2) In any case where, as a result of death, the company has no shareholders and no directors, the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director. - (3) For the purposes of paragraph (2), where 2 or more shareholders die in circumstances rendering it uncertain who was the last to die, a younger shareholder is deemed to have survived an older shareholder.
+- (1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director: - (a) by ordinary resolution; or - (b) by a decision of the directors. - (2) In any case where, as a result of death or bankruptcy, the company has no shareholders and no directors, the transmittee(s) of the last shareholder to have died or to have a bankruptcy order made against him (as the case may be) have the right, by notice in writing, to appoint a natural person (including a transmittee who is a natural person), who is willing to act and is permitted to do so, to be a director. - (3) Any director (appointor) may appoint as an alternate any other director, or any other person approved by resolution of the directors, to: - (a) exercise that director's powers; and - (b) carry out that director's responsibilities, in relation to the taking of decisions by the directors, in the absence of the alternate's appointor.